 One question that remains open is whether, holding age constant, variations in education can explain part of the variation in α and β .
-To answer this question, we pool our student sample with the youngest individuals from the general population sample, i.e. respondents from the general population that are aged between 18 and 25-the age of our students.
-We then regress these subjects' structural parameters on a dummy for being in our student sam-
+To answer this question, we pool our student sample with the youngest individuals from the general population sample , i.e. respondents from the general population that are aged between 18 and 25-the age of our students.
+We then regress these subjects' structural parameters on a dummy for being in our student sample and two further controls for age and gender.
+We report the results in Table 3.
+This table shows that participants in our student sample are significantly less behindness averse (they have a significantly lower α , columns 1-2, p < 0.01) and less aheadness averse (they have a significantly lower β , columns 3-4, p < 0.01) than the non-students-i.e. within young individuals, a higher education mitigates social preferences.
+In fact, being a student almost completely nullifies α (column 2), and considerably reduces β (column 4).